srstevenson/vim-picker/README.md

 * `:PickerVsplit`: Pick a file to edit in a new vertical split.
 * `:PickerBuffer`: Pick a buffer to edit in the current window.
 * `:PickerTag`: Pick a tag to jump to in the current window.
+* `:PickerBufferTag`: Pick a tag from the current buffer to jump to.
 * `:PickerHelp`: Pick a help tag to jump to in the current window.

 ## Key mappings